King Meets Palestinian President, Warns Of Continuation Of Gaza War In Ramadan

-Amman, February 25 (Petra) -- His Majesty King Abdullah II, at a meeting on Sunday with Palestinian President Mahmoud Abbas at Al Husseiniya Palace, warned of the continuation of the war on Gaza during the fasting month of Ramadan, which will lead to a spillover of the conflict.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah, at a meeting on Sunday with Palestinian President Mahmoud Abbas at Al Husseiniya Palace, warned of the continuation of the war on Gaza during the fasting month of Ramadan, which will lead to a spillover of the conflict.

-During a meeting attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty reiterated the need to maximise efforts toward an immediate and lasting ceasefire in Gaza and the protection of civilians, noting that Jordan will continue to provide humanitarian, relief, and medical aid to Gazans.
+During a meeting attended by HRH Crown Prince Hussein, His Majesty reiterated the need to maximise efforts towards an immediate and lasting ceasefire in Gaza and the protection of civilians, noting that Jordan will continue to provide humanitarian, relief, and medical aid to Gazans, according to a Royal Court statement.

 The King highlighted the need to maintain Arab coordination in the upcoming phase to find a just solution to the Palestinian cause, on the basis of the two-state solution.